Chinese media alarmed at Trump trade adviser, warn of U.S. showdown

 "The new administration should bear in mind that with economic and trade ties between the world's two largest economies now the closest they have ever been, any move to damage the win-win relationship will only result in a loss for both sides."

-China's Foreign Ministry said in reaction on Thursday it was playing close attention to Trump's transition team and possible policy direction and that cooperation between the two countries was the only choice.
+The previous day, China's foreign ministry said in reaction it was playing close attention to Trump's transition team and possible policy direction, that cooperation between the two countries was the only correct choice.

+The Global Times, an influential tabloid published by the ruling Communist Party's official People's Daily, said Trump's decision over Navarro was "by no means a positive signal".

+"China needs to face up to the reality that the Trump team maintains a hard-line attitude toward China.
+It must discard any illusions and make full preparations for any offensive move by the Trump government," the Global Times said in an editorial.

 Trump, a Republican, made trade a centrepiece of his presidential campaign and railed against what he said were bad deals the United States had made with other countries.
 He has threatened to hit Mexico and China with high tariffs once he takes office on Jan.
 20.